Leeft/three-sprite-texture-atlas-manager/README.md

 });

-// Helper: determine the width required to render the given text.
-You'll want
+// Helper function : determine the width required to render the given text.
-// to use the same (relevant) settings as you would when rendering the text function widthOfText(text) {
+// You'll need to use the same (relevant) settings as you would when
+// rendering the text
+function widthOfText(text) {
   var context = canvas.getContext('2d');
   context.font = fontStyle;